elan-ev/tobira/docs/docs/setup/auth/example-all-own.md

     # ...

     location / {
-        # We have to make the authentication subrequest, retrieve some the
+        # We have to make the authentication subrequest, retrieve the
-        # returned information about the user and transform then into the
+        # returned information about the user and transform them into the
         # appropriate `x-tobira` headers.
         #
         # Usually, you would use `shib_request` and `shib_request_set` for that.